Idriss-Abidi/ENSIAS-ChatBot_QA-huggingface/README.md

 # ENSIAS Chatbot

-This chatbot uses Streamlit and the Hugging Face Transformers library to answer questions about ENSIAS (National School of Computer Science and Systems Analysis).
+This simple chatbot uses Streamlit and the Hugging Face Transformers library to answer questions about ENSIAS (National School of Computer Science and Systems Analysis).

 Powered by the Hugging Face question-answering pipeline, it delivers precise responses to user queries based on provided context, enhancing user interaction and accessibility.